A Complete Guide To The Laguna Torre Hike

 • Tissues or toilet paper, and a good antibacterial hand gel.

-• Food and water for the duration of the hike, and an extra spare bag to put all your garbage.
+• You will need food and water for the duration of the hike and an extra spare bag to put all your garbage in.

 Laguna Torre hike